Nice to meet you.

 What I dislike about Autodesk Construction Cloud

-• I disliked the one-folder setup option in the design collaboration module.
-As the project scales, we need to store our design files in multiple folders.
+• I’ve noticed that the one-folder setup option in the design collaboration module is often criticized, as users need to store design files in multiple folders as projects scale, making this limitation a challenge.

 What G2 users dislike about Autodesk Construction Cloud